PaddlePaddle/PaddleFL/README.md

 ## On Going and Future Work

-- Vertical Federated Learning Strategies and more horizontal federated learning strategies will be open sourced.
+- Vertial Federated Learning will support more algorithms.

+- Add K8S deployment scheme for Paddle Encrypted.

 ## Reference